MOV-AI/movai-flow/README.md

 After starting MOV.AI Flow™, you can interact with it via a browser using the web interface

 Once the services have started up, you can log in to the web interface and try to run some tasks.
-The webserver is available at: http://localhost:8080.
+The web server is available at http://localhost:8080.
 The default account has both the username and the password: `movai`.

 ## Executing ROS commands
 To get access to `rostopic` and `rosbag` commands, or to install/build more ros-packages, access the spawner container terminal by typing: `docker exec -it spawner-robot1 bash`